Intrinsec/protoc-gen-sanitize/README.md

 ## Tests

-Do a `make test` to test and view an code generated example.
+Do a `make test` to test and view a code generated example.